-2. This report contains an overview of legal provisions that members must be aware of, and abide by, to avoid a risk of disqualification from office.
+- 2. This report contains an overview of legal provisions that all elected members must be aware of, and abide by, to avoid a risk of disqualification from office.
+It is appropriate that this information is provided to the Te Awanui Māori Ward Councillor Hēmi Rolleston at this meeting where he is sworn in as an elected member. - 3.
+This report is the same report that was presented to the Mayor and Councillors at their Inaugural meeting on 2 August 2024.